 SFV:SPM Indicates that the message was marked as spam because of the EOP spam filters.

 SFV:BLK Indicates that the message was marked as spam because the sending address is on the recipient's Blocked Senders List.

 SFV:SKS Indicates that the message was marked as spam prior to the content filter.
-This could include a transport rule marking the message as spam.
-Run a message trace to see if a transport rule triggered which may have set a high spam confidence level (SCL).
+This could include a mail flow rule (also known as a transport rule) marking the message as spam.
+Run a message trace to see if a mail flow rule triggered which may have set a high spam confidence level (SCL).